pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 1. When the game starts, create your chracter and wait until the mod initialization process completes.
 The scrolling notification messages on the top left screen will stop in 1-2 mins approximately.
 1. Save the game just in case.
 1. Open the mod settings and change the following options.
-   1. Follower Framework: Set town only sandbox.
-Disable follower gifts.
-   1. OStim Standalone: Go to Excitement and disable UI bars.
-Go to Undress and tick Head Gear.
-   1. SkyUI: Disable the effect UI widget.
-   1. SunHelm: Enable the mod, close the settings and wait until it finishes loading.
-Re-open the mod settings, disable the Tutorial and turn off the Widget.
-Untick Disable Fast Travel because it should be handled by Journeyman.
-   1. VRIK: Set Head Bobbing to 0.
-Set Raise Palm for Compass UI display.
+   1. NFF(Nether's Follower Framework)
+      1. Activity: Enable `Only Sandbox in Town`.
+(This is to prevent followers from sandboxing in hostile dungeons.)
+      1. Gameplay: Disable `Allow Gift Giving` in Regard System.
+(I find the gifting too frequent and annoying.)
+   1. OStim Standalone
+      1. Excitement: Disable `Player HUD bar` and `NPC HUD bar` in Excitement Bars.
+Set End scene condition as you prefer.
+      1. Undressing: Enable `S. 31 Head/hair` and `S. 52 Extra pelvis piece 2` in Underssing slots.
+(S. 52 is used by bottom pieces from TAWOBA and TEWOBA.)
+   1. SkyUI
+      1. General: Disable `Enabled` in Active Effects HUD.
+   1. SunHelm
+      1. General Settings: Activate the mod by setting `SunHelm Survival` to `Enabled` and close the mod settings UI.
+      1. Wait until SunHelm completes loading.
+      1. General Settings: Check `Disable Fast Travel` in Gameplay options.
+(Fast Travel should be handled by Journeyman mod.)
+      1. Display and Notifications: Disable `Enable Tutorials` in Display Options and `Toggle Widget` in Widget Options.
+   1. VRIK
+      1. VRIK Options: Set `Head Bobbing Height` to 0 in Automatic Height Adjustment.
+      1. Controls: Set `Show Compass` to either `When Left Palm Up` or as you prefer.
 1. Save the game.
 1. Load the saved game.
 1. Enjoy your game.